Florida Marijuana Laws

 Florida residents and lawmakers have been looking to legalize adult-use marijuana since the legalization of medical marijuana.
 In January 2022, the Florida senate filed a bill to amend the current bill on adult use marijuana legalization.
 They proposed establishing a Division of Cannabis Management, excluding some activities from possession and use of recreational marijuana, and permitting persons above 21 to engage in activities including the possession, personal use, cultivating and transportation of marijuana in limited quantities.
 They also proposed that for the purpose of specific regulations, establishments selling food containing marijuana, be considered food establishments.
 Lastly, the bill proposed the expunging of criminal records for certain individuals under stipulated circumstances.
 The bill was indefinitely postponed and withdrawn from consideration in March 2022.

 In August 2022, the Smart and Safe Florida group filed for a new Florida Marijuana legislation for the 2024 ballot.
-The petition aims to allow persons over 21 years of age to purchase, possess, and use marijuana of certain quantities.
+The petition aimed to allow persons over 21 years of age to purchase, possess, and use marijuana of certain quantities.
 In addition, it permits the cultivation, acquisition, manufacture, sale, and distribution of marijuana in Florida for medical marijuana treatment and centers and state licensed entities.
 In June 2023, the group had more signatures that they needed to put the initiative on the 2024 ballot.
-However, the state’s Attorney General is challenging putting this initiative on the ballot before the Florida Supreme Court.
+However, the state’s Attorney General challenged putting this initiative on the ballot before the Florida Supreme Court.
+By a 5-2 majority, this court ruled against the Attorney General in April 2024 and allowed the initiative to remain on the ballot.
+Florida’s law required the initiative to garner a 60% supermajority to be approved.
+However, it only got a 56% majority at the November 2024 poll.

 Timeline of Сannabis Law in Florida